Sørlandet (ship)

 Sørlandet is a Norwegian heritage tall ship and one of very few full-rigged ships in the world.
-She is the senior of the existing Norwegian built square riggers, and for more than 50 years she held a central position in the education and training of young people.
+She is the senior of the existing Norwegian built square riggers, and for more than 50 years she has held a central position in the education and training of young people.
 She is the second oldest of three Norwegian tall ships, the “Great Trio of Norway”, which besides her includes Statsraad Lehmkuhl and Christian Radich.

 History

 Construction on the Sørlandet was started in 1925 at Høivolds Mek shipyard in the city of Kristiansand on the south coast of Norway based on a £25,000 grant from ship owner O.A.T.
 Skjelbred.
-Completed on May 28, 1927, she measured 210 feet in length and 577 gross tons.
+Completed on 28 May 1927, she measured 210 feet in length and 577 gross tons.
 She was given the name Sørlandet after the Norwegian region from where she originates.

 Maiden voyage

 On her maiden voyage to Oslo in 1927, Sørlandet was inspected by King Haakon and Crown Prince Olav.
 Later in the same year, she set sail for London with 90 young trainees on board.